 We collect general analytics information, such as your IP address and web browsing patterns, from you when you access any Concordia websites.
 Certain visitors to CTX websites choose to interact with the University in ways requiring CTX to gather personally-identifying information.
 The amount and type of information the University gathers depends on the nature of the interaction.

-What Do We Use the Information For?
+How Do We Use the Information?

 We use your IP address and web browsing data to help diagnose problems with our server and to optimize the content on our websites.
 The email address or phone number you provide may be used to send you information, and/or to respond to inquiries, requests or questions.